KillerDom1123/ShellbotLive/README.md

 **For Conisderation:**
 - [ ] Be able to automatically adjust angle
 - [ ] Implement the ability (within the config process) to select player and enemy colour?
+- [ ] Add a tracer for the current aim
+- [ ] Potentially add a tracer for the angle to shoot at
+- [ ] Calculate the power needed at a certain angle